 PuTTy is the most popular SSH clients for Windows-based systems.
 It’s very small in size and easy use.
 Most of the people in Linux world prefer to use putty.
 But they are aware that there are many tools available to provides many features which putty doesn’t have.
-I have used many ssh clients and adding 5 Alternatives of PuTTY client below which I found better.
+I have used many ssh clients and adding 5 Alternatives to PuTTY client below which I found better.
 I hope you will get some experience with them

 Alternatives of PuTTy –